-Cathi Belcher is an artist, writer, historical storyteller and the creator/organizer of “Harriet Lives!”, an organization dedicated to racial & restorative justice and education, giving accurate interpretations of history as it really happened.
-She is a co-facilitator for Sacred Ground, a social justice program in Brunswick.
-During the academic year Cathi works part-time for Bowdoin College in the Library and Theater departments, and on weekends manages an amazing art store called The Mix.
-A graduate of the Sedona Women’s Institute, she conducts workshops that empower women in all phases of their lives at her homestead (Moonhaven) on the coast of Maine.
-She is a certified Zentangle teacher, a meditative drawing technique; as well as a certified Weaving a Life instructor and circle leader.
-Cathi is the official Curator of the Earth Loom at the Common Ground Fair, and an Artist in Residence at both Fiber College & the Artist Weekend on Labor Day weekend in Searsport, Maine.
-In her free time, she delights in her 4 children and grandchildren; her amazing friends, and several women’s groups that she co-facilitates.
-She has a passion for gardening, camping, hiking and kayaking, as well as her cats and crows.
-In her 70th year, she recently welcomed LOVE into her life!!
-This is her 7th year as an instructor at Medomak.
-Cathi’s personal mission in life is to “Weave threads of kindness and connection in
+Cathi (Belcher) Crowe is an artist, writer, historical storyteller and the creator of “Harriet Lives!”, an organization dedicated to racial and restorative justice and education, giving interpretations of history as it really happened.
+She is a co-facilitator of Sacred Ground, a social justice program in Brunswick.
+During the academic year, Cathi works part time for Bowdoin College as the Educator at the Harriet Beecher Stowe House.
+A graduate of the Sedona Women’s Institute, she conducts workshops that empower women in all phases of their lives at her small homestead (Moonhaven) on the coast of Maine.
+She is a Certified Zentangle Teacher (CZT), a meditative drawing technique; as well as a Certified Weaving a Life instructor and Circle Leader.
+Cathi is the official curator of the Earth Loom at the Common Ground Fair, and one of the Artists in Residence at the Fiber College in Searsport, Maine.
+She also teaches for two weeks for the last 7 summer s at the Medomak Fiber Arts Retreat.
+In her free time, she delights in her partner Jeff, and her 4 children and grandchildren, her many friends, and several women’s groups she co-facilitates.
+She is totally addicted to Sashiko stitching!Cathi’s personal mission in life is to “weave threads of kindness and connection in community”.
+She helps her partner Jeff run his non-profit organization AOKMaine (www.aokmaine.org).

 Bristol Ivy is a knitting designer, teacher, and author from Bangor, Maine.
 Her work has been published with PomPom Magazine, amirisu, Quince & Co., Making Magazine, and her own eponymous pattern line.
 She has taught at such events as Squam Art Workshops, Edinburgh Yarn Festival, and Vogue Knitting Live, as well as yarn shops worldwide.
 Her recent books, Knitting Outside the Box and Knitting Outside the Box: Drape and Fold, both with PomPom Press, explore her lifelong commitment to breaking rules and finding beauty in unexpected places.
 When not knitting, she’s sewing, running, watching far too many British murder mysteries, and baking a mean loaf of oatmeal honey bread.
 Find her on Instagram and Twitter as @bristolivy.